 - Two consent adjournments of short motions (motions scheduled for 60 minutes or less) are permitted.
 Any further adjournment will, if permitted, be sine die returnable on four days’ notice unless otherwise ordered by the presiding judge.

 - All motions and applications (including those requiring a special appointment date) must be confirmed.
-Confirmation forms must be filed no later than 2:00 p.m. three days before the hearing date, as required under rules 37.10.1(1) and 38.09.1(1).
+Confirmation forms must be filed no later than 2:00 p.m. five days before the hearing date, as required under rules 37.10.1(1) and 38.09.1(1).
 Communication and cooperation in completing all parts of the prescribed form is expected by the Court.
 The form should accurately and fully describe all materials to which the presiding judge will be referred by any party.